jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 * How many instance variables does it assign?
 * How many SQL queries does it execute?
 * Where does it get called from?
 (HINT: `git grep get_stats_tags`)
+* What does it actually do?

+### What it Actually Does

+The `get_stats_tags` method does all the calculations two create two separate tag clouds on the stats page.

+The first tag cloud consists of all the tags for all todos for the current user since the beginning of time.

+The second tag cloud consists of all the tags for all the todos for the current user in the past 90 days.

 ### Preparing a new Model

-This logic belongs in the model layer.
+These calculations belong in the model layer, so let's move them.

 We're going to create a ruby class that doesn't inherit from `ActiveRecord::Base`.

 Create a new directory called `stats` inside of `app/models/`.